w-mayer/chloe-autio-strategies/docs/NETLIFY_FORMS.md

 ## Form Components

 ### ContactForm
-- Handles contact inquiries
+- Handles contact inquiries and service questions
 - Service selection with checkboxes
 - Optional "other" service field
 - Success state from URL parameters
+- Used on contact page for general inquiries

 ### NewsletterForm
-- Simple email signup
+- Simple email signup for newsletter
-- Used in contact page
+- Used on contact page
 - Success state from URL parameters

-### NewsletterSignup
-- Newsletter signup section
-- Used on homepage and other pages
-- Success state from URL parameters

-### ConsultationForm
-- Detailed consultation requests
-- Service selection dropdown
-- Success state from URL parameters
+- Horizontal layout with inline button

 ## Testing Forms